Reformation Day is at the end of October, so why not have a Reformation Party?

 Even though this is a long book, I found it fascinating and highly recommend it to all homeschool moms & dads.

 10. Host a Reformation Party.
 Make it a potluck dinner or lunch.
 Have each family sponsor a booth with a Reformation activity.
-To get more ideas, look at Celebrating Reformation Day Set
+To get more ideas, look at Celebrating Reformation Day Unit Study

 As a mom, you might need a quick refresher on Reformation history.
 This simple package will give you everything you need, including a 1 hour webinar giving an overview of The Reformation.
-Check out Celebrating Reformation Day Set
+Check out Celebrating Reformation Day Unit Study

 Question: Have you ever celebrated Reformation Day?
 If so, what did you do?
 Please leave a comment by clicking here.